 As Concordia rises from shallow grave, Carnival fights liability

-Posted on behalf of The Bell Law Firm, PLLC on Nov 04, 2012 in Personal Injury
+Posted on behalf of Stewart Bell, PLLC on Nov 04, 2012 in Personal Injury

 The Costa Concordia, the ship that sank off the coast of Italy in January, posed a unique challenge to salvagers, and not just a logistical challenge, either.
 The ship sits on its side on two undersea granite outcroppings, with a 160-foot gash in its 950-foot hull.
 While the removal of diesel fuel and oil from the ship earlier this year has made the salvage a little less risky, there was still one decision that had to be made.